cerebral/overmind/packages/overmind-website/api/statecharts.md

 Statecharts is a configuration factory, just like **merge**, **namespaced** and **lazy**.
 It allows you to restrict what actions are to be run in certain states.

-## statechart
+## statecharts

 The factory function you use to wrap an Overmind configuration.
+You add one or multiple charts to the configuration, where the key is the *id* of the chart.

 ```marksy
 h(Example, { name: "api/statecharts_statechart" })